the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The condition says that you match the incoming `searchTerm` pattern with the title property of the item from your list.
+The condition matches the incoming `searchTerm` pattern with the title property of the item from your list.
 You can do that with the built-in `includes` JavaScript functionality.
-Only when the pattern matches, you return true and the item stays in the list.
-When the pattern doesn't match the item is removed from the list.
-But be careful with pattern matching: You shouldn't forget to lower case both strings.
-Otherwise there will be mismatches between a search term 'redux' and an item title 'Redux'.
+When the pattern matches, it returns true and the item stays in the list; when the pattern doesn't match, the item is removed from the list.
+Don't forget to match the capitalizion on both strings to the letter, as there will be mismatches between the search term 'redux' and an item title 'Redux'.
 Since we are working on a immutable list and return a new list by using the filter function, the original list in the local state isn't modified at all.

-One thing is left to mention: We cheated a bit by using the [built-in includes JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) functionality.
-It is already a JavaScriptES7 feature.
-How would that look like in JavaScript ES5?
-You would use the `indexOf()` function to get the index of the item in the list.
+We cheated a bit using JavaScript ES6 features, but these aren't present in ES5.
+For this version, use the `indexOf()` function to get the index of the item in the list instead.
 When the item is in the list, `indexOf()` will return its index in the array.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 // ES5
 string.indexOf(pattern) !== -1

-// ES7
+// ES6
 string.includes(pattern)
 ~~~~~~~~